The NJ Cannabis Regulatory Commission (NJCRC) approved 56 adult-use cannabis licenses of different types.

 McWhite seemed proud NJ scored above the percentage set forth in the New Jersey cannabis legalization, the Cannabis Regulatory and Enforcement and Marijuana Modernization Act (CREAMMA).

-McWhite explained that a Social Equity report card is being developed to monitor expanded ATCs and the developing New Jersey adult-use cannabis license winners.
+McWhite explained that the CRC is developing a Social Equity report card to monitor expanded ATCs and the developing New Jersey adult-use cannabis license winners.

 The report includes demographic statistics.
 For example, 11 percent of workers and owners in the New Jersey cannabis industry are Hispanic.
 In addition, 12 percent self-reported they were Black.
 Meanwhile, 39 percent said they were White.